john-chapman/john-chapman.github.io/_posts/2017-11-05-pseudo-lens-flare.md

 The number of samples and sample spacing can be exposed as artist-settable parameters.

 // \TODO mirror the UVs?
 Or just flip the direction of the sampling vector?
+YES seems to be required.

 {% highlight glsl %}
 vec2 uv = vec2(1.0) - vUv; // flip the texture coordinates